wangren09/MCGR/README.md

 # Usage

-The code in this repository implements both the RMC and SRMC .
+The code in this repository implements both the RMC ERMC and SRMC .

 ## Curve Finding